SixArm/sixarm_unix_shell_scripts/README.md

 ### sysadmin on OSX

  * `brew-cask-repair`: Repair Homebrew manager on OSX.

+### Power Manager on OSX

+ * `pmset-drawing`: is the computer drawing from AC power or battery power?
+ * `pmset-drawing-ac`: true iff the system is drawing from AC power.
+ * `pmset-drawing-battery`: true iff the system is drawing from battery power.

 ## Specific needs